 Include the capacity balance forecast, in the specified form included herein, for the preferred resource plan and each alternative resource plan the electric utility considered;

-Include additional stand-alone chapters that:
+Include a discussion of:

-Outline any differences between the information ordered by the commission in paragraph (2)(F)5. and the information used by the electric utility in its IRP, along the reason for those differences;
+Any differences between the information ordered by the commission in section (2)(B)12. and the information used by the electric utility in its IRP, along the reason for those differences;

 Identify the naming convention of the alternative resource plans selected and identify the alternative resource plan that the electric utility selected as the preferred resource plan; and

-Address relevant emerging factors ordered by the commission under paragraph (2)(F)5.
+Address relevant emerging factors ordered by the commission under section (2)(B)12.

 Cost Updates to the electric utility’s IRP Filing.